AgencyFlo

 By making progression visible and explicit, having regular conversations about development rather than just performance, recognising work specifically and personally, and creating access to challenging work and meaningful responsibility.
 These things cost less than the alternative of constant hiring.

 Beyond recruitment costs (which can run to 20-30% of annual salary when search fees, interview time, and onboarding are included), there is the knowledge loss, the relationship disruption with clients, and the impact on team morale.
-For key roles in a small agency, the total cost of turnover is typically 6-12 months of the person's salary.
+Gallup estimates the cost of replacing an employee at one-half to two times their annual salary; for key roles in a small agency, the total cost of turnover is typically 6-12 months of the person's salary.